-COMMENT 30: The Education Organizations and three commenters proposed changes to the definition for (51) "Pupil instruction" and recommended the following, "Pupil instruction" as provided in section 20-1-101(17), MCA, means the conduct of organized instruction of learning opportunities for pupils enrolled in public schools while under the supervision of a teacher. learning opportunities for pupils enrolled in public schools while under the supervision of a teacher.
-The term includes any directed, distributive, collaborative, or work-based or other experiential learning activity provided, supervised, guided, facilitated, or coordinated under the supervision of a teacher that is conducted purposely to achieve content proficiency and facilitate the acquisition of knowledge, skills, and abilities by pupils enrolled in public schools, and to otherwise fulfill their full educational potential."
+COMMENT 30: The Education Organizations and three commenters proposed changes to the definition for (51) "Pupil instruction" and recommended the following, "Pupil instruction" as provided in section 20-1-101(17), MCA, means the conduct of organized instruction of learning opportunities for pupils enrolled in public schools while under the supervision of a teacher. learning opportunities for pupils enrolled in public schools while under the supervision of a teacher experiential learning activity provided, supervised, guided, facilitated, or coordinated under the supervision of a teacher that is conducted purposely to achieve content proficiency and facilitate the acquisition of knowledge, skills, and abilities by pupils enrolled in public schools, and to otherwise fulfill their full educational potential."